Cabarete, the Dominican Republic

 What do expats in Cabarete appreciate most about the local culture?

 "Expats in Cabarete, Dominican Republic often appreciate the warm and welcoming nature of the local people.
 They are known for their friendliness and hospitality, making newcomers feel at home.
 The local culture is vibrant and lively, with a love for music and dance, particularly merengue and bachata, which is deeply appreciated by expats.
 Expats also appreciate the laid-back lifestyle and slower pace of life in Cabarete, which is a refreshing change from the hustle and bustle of city life.
 The local cuisine is another aspect that expats enjoy, with a variety of fresh seafood, tropical fruits, and traditional dishes like sancocho and mofongo.
 The strong sense of community in Cabarete is also appreciated by expats, where locals and foreigners alike come together to celebrate festivals and events.
-Lastly, the natural beauty of Cabarete, with its stunning beaches and lush landscapes, is something that expats deeply appreciate about the local culture," remarked one expat living in Cabarete, the Dominican Republic.
+Lastly, the natural beauty of Cabarete, with its stunning beaches and lush landscapes, is something that expats deeply appreciate about the local culture," said one expat who made the move to Cabarete.

 What do expats find most challenging?